Software Reviews

 Form Design

-- Keep forms short — Each additional field reduces completions by 4-6%.
-If you don't need it for event planning, don't ask for it.
+• Keep forms short — each additional field reduces completions by 4–6%

-- Optimize for mobile — Test your form on an actual phone.
-If any field requires pinch-zooming, fix it.
+• Optimise for mobile — test your form on an actual phone

-- Auto-fill and smart defaults — Let browsers auto-complete name and email.
-Default to the most common ticket type.
+• Auto-fill and smart defaults — let browsers auto-complete name and email

 Pricing Strategy

-- Early bird discounts drive early registrations and create social proof ("500 people already registered!")
+• Early bird discounts drive early registrations and create social proof

-- Transparency builds trust — Show exactly what's included at each price tier.
-Hidden fees kill conversions.
+• Transparency builds trust — show exactly what is included at each price tier

 Communication

-- Confirm immediately — Send a confirmation email within seconds of registration.
-Silence creates anxiety.
+• Confirm immediately — send a confirmation email within seconds of registration

-- Include calendar invites — An .ics attachment means your event lives in their calendar, not just their inbox.
+• Include calendar invites — an .ics attachment means your event lives in their calendar

-- Remind at the right times — 1 week before (logistics), 1 day before (excitement), morning of (directions and check-in info).
+• Remind at the right times — 1 week before, 1 day before, and morning of the event

 Post-Registration Engagement

-- Create a community space (Slack channel, LinkedIn group) where registrants can connect before the event.
+• Create a community space (Slack, LinkedIn group) where registrants can connect before the event

-- Offer upgrade paths — let general admission ticket holders upgrade to VIP before the deadline.
+• Offer upgrade paths — let general admission holders upgrade to VIP before the deadline

 Ready to set up event registration?

-Try GuestlistOnline's event registration software — custom forms, payment processing, and attendee management.
-Free for small events.
+Try GuestlistOnline event registration software — custom forms, payment processing, and attendee management.
+Free for your first event.

 Frequently Asked Questions